CP3-Origins/cp3-bench/README.md

 other operating systems.
 For Windows users we recommend running Windows Subsystems for Linux (WSL) and you may consider using the Docker installation.
 For this to work you also need admin privileges.

-To run this bench you need Ubunuty 22.04 or newer, Python 3.10 or newer, `pip`, and [pyenv](https://github.com/pyenv/pyenv).
+To run this bench you need Ubuntu 22.04 or newer, Python 3.10 or newer, `pip`, and [pyenv](https://github.com/pyenv/pyenv).
 On Ubuntu the `pyenv` dependencies can  be installed by:
 ```shell
 sudo apt update